 After resizing, sharpen them.
 Make sure you’re viewing the image at 100% size when you apply the sharpening, so you can properly judge the amount of sharpening you’re applying.

 Sharp images look lovely and striking, but be careful not to go overboard, because over-sharpened images can look yuck.

-3. Make sure your images are in the sRGB color space.
-Assuming you’re using a recent version of Photoshop/Elements, the File>Save for web function has a “Convert to sRGB” option which should be left on at all times.
-If you upload images in Adobe RGB, or another color space, the results might appall you.
+Make sure your images are in the sRGB colour space.
+Assuming you’re using a recent version of Photoshop/Elements, the File>Save for web function has a "Convert to sRGB" option which should be left on at all times.
+If you upload images in Adobe RGB, or another colour space, the results might appall you.